mrsabath/kagenti-operator/kagenti-operator/docs/operator.md

 * Automate the container image building and publishing process for AI agents triggered by `AgentBuild` CRs.
 * Integrate with Tekton Pipelines for the image building workflow, consisting of pull, build, and push tasks.
 * Securely manage GitHub repository access using a referenced Kubernetes Secret.
-* Lock down agent pods with read-only filesystem with minimal priviledges
+* Lock down agent pods with read-only filesystem with minimal privileges
 * Support cluster-wide as well as namespaced scope deployment

 ## Deployment Modes

 The kagenti operator supports both cluster-wide and namespaced deployment modes.
 In cluster-wide, it uses ClusterRoleBinding to watch and reconcile resources across all namespaces.
-For stricter isolation, it can run in namespaced scope using RoleBinding in specific namespaces, allowing the operator to only manage resources in explicitely authorized namespaces while maintaining least-priviledge access controls.
+For stricter isolation, it can run in namespaced scope using RoleBinding in specific namespaces, allowing the operator to only manage resources in explicitly authorized namespaces while maintaining least-privilege access controls.

 ## Proposed Design